IT23231528chamudi/IT23231528chamudi/README.md

  I’m a Third-year Computer Science undergraduate at SLIIT with a strong foundation in software development, distributed systems, and human-computer interaction.

 ## About Me
-- 🔭 Currently working on my portfolio site
+- 🔭 Currently working on Focus-Mode
 - 🌱 Learning TypeScript, postgresql and .NET
 - 👯 Open to collaborate on web apps, mobile apps, open-source projects, and full-stack solutions
 - 📫 Reach me at: it23231528@my.sliit.lk